vpsg-research/DeepFakeDefenders/README.md

 - torchvision==0.19.0
 - tqdm==4.66.4

 Or you can use the requirement.txt file to install the necessary packages.

-## Device
-Single NVIDIA GeForce RTX 4090
+We only use a single NVIDIA GeForce RTX 4090 for training.

 ## Run
 #### Step 1.
 Prepare the Datasets